dan3lson/marketplace/research.md

 ### Pundit

-- Fresh implementation
+- Fresh implementation created in 2012
-- PORC
+- Define and enforce policies for your resources using simple Ruby objects -- PORC
 - Organized in individual classes

 My Findings: